Infertility rates in Canada have doubled in the last 30 years, rising from under 8% in the '80s to roughly 16% now.

 For those who are not eligible for prescription drug coverage through Manulife's plans, or who cannot afford IVF treatments at all, there are a few other options to consider.

-A portion of medical expenses related to IVF treatment can be claimed back through your federal income tax.
-Reimbursement amounts vary based on your income tax bracket, province of residence and amount claimed.
+A portion of medical expenses related to IVF treatment can be claimed back through your federal income tax, of course depending on the province.
+Reimbursement amounts may vary based on your income tax bracket, province of residence and amount claimed.

 Another way to ease the pain of paying upfront for IVF treatments is to find a clinic that offers financing options.